vinigomescunha/ShortUrl/README.md

 # ShortUrl

-Short url with senta.la tinyurl.com id.gd and v.gd
+Short url with "senta.la", "tinyurl.com", "is.gd" and "v.gd"